 Hey there, and welcome to my blog, Racingtales!
 I’m a runner and triathlete who loves to train and race.
 I live in Virginia but am originally from London.
-I’m a member of Potomac River Running’s Run and Triathlon Racing Teams, South Riding Running Club, and Team Tri Performance Racing.
+I’m a member of Potomac River Running’s Race Team and Maverick Multisport’s Age Group Triathlon Team, as well as South Riding Running Club..
 I’m fortunate to be sponsored by some great companies whose products I love and fully endorse.
-Potomac River Running is my main sponsor.
-In addition, I wear Brooks shoes and clothing and 2XU compression gear.
-I love GU energy gel and Honey Stinger chews.
+Potomac River Running and Maverick Multisport are my main sponsors.
+In addition, I I love GU energy gels.
 It’s a little-known fact that I consumed EIGHT GUs and a couple of bags of Honey Stinger chews – and very little else, save a few Pringles – during my first 50K in 2011, which I raced in my Brooks Cascadias.
-I was 3rd female overall.
+I was 3rd female overall. 🙂

 Read on for the whole, unadulterated, unabridged story of my racing career…

 Back in 1984, when I was 11 years old, the school PE teacher recruited me to participate in a marathon relay against other schools across the region.
 Teams of six or so took turns running 800m legs around a track until we’d completed 26.2 miles.
 It would be another 22 years before I’d attempt the marathon distance on my own, but from that moment I was hooked.

 While I enjoyed the race itself, I relished the training, which mostly consisted of running short sprints in the gym and doing crunches and push ups and such.
 Once a week, in PE, we also ran cross-country, which soon became my favorite event.
 We’d head off into the woods and for 19 glorious minutes (the time it took for me to run the 2.4 mile course) I was all alone, breathing in the fresh air and listening to my footsteps.